AviatrixSystems/Docs/HowTos/Controller_Login_SAML_Config.rst

 .. important::

-   After step 3.4, these values are also available in the controller under the `Settings` navigation item.
+   After step 3.1, these values are also available in the controller under the `Settings` navigation item.
 Then, select `Controller` and go to the `SAML Login` tab.
+   Click on the button for the respective value, and copy the URL on the new page.

    RelayState is currently not used by the Aviatrix SP